 Apart from that, we’ve had tons of Zoom meetings and didn’t experience any instability or disconnections.

-For just A$199, Archer AX55 will make a lot of people happy and a living proof that you do not really need to spend over A$500 for a Wi-Fi 6 router or Mesh Router to have a stable, fast, Wi-Fi 6 network at home.
+For just A$249 (it was AU$199 on sale when this review was written), Archer AX55 will make a lot of people happy and a living proof that you do not really need to spend over A$500 for a Wi-Fi 6 router or Mesh Router to have a stable, fast, Wi-Fi 6 network at home.
 And if you need to extend your network further, you can just grab the wireless extender like the RE605X (for around A$165) or something cheaper.

-I had the D-Link COVR X-1873’s A$550 Wi-Fi 6 Mesh Router running before reviewing the Archer AX55 from TP-Link and honestly can’t tell the difference in terms of speed and stability.
+I had the D-Link COVR X-1873’s A$550 Wi-Fi 6 Mesh Router running before reviewing the TP-Link AX55 and honestly can’t tell the difference in terms of speed and stability.
 In fact, so far it looks like the Archer AX55 Smart Connect works better than the D-Link’s, though only time will tell (have only had the AX55 running for 2-3 weeks so far).

-I have 37 wireless devices connected to the Archer AX55 and 17 on the RE605X, and it looks like every device is happy and can get their data when needed.
+I have 37 wireless devices connected to the TP-Link AX55 and 17 wireless devices on the RE605X, and it looks like every device is happy and can get their data when needed.
 Checking my front door through Ring Video Doorbell Pro 2 and Ring Floodlight camera live stream is quick, along with asking Alexa and Siri to turn our smart lights on and off around the house.

 Disclosure: Archer AX-55 and RE605X were supplied for reviewing by TP-Link Australia